eclipse-vertx/vert.x/core_manual_java.md

 You put the HTTP response into chunked mode as follows:

-    req.response.setChunked(true);
+    req.response().setChunked(true);

 Default is non-chunked.
 When in chunked mode, each call to `response.write(...)` will result in a new HTTP chunk being written out.

 When in chunked mode you can also write HTTP response trailers to the response.
 These are actually written in the final chunk of the response.

-To add trailers to the response, add them to the map returned from the `trailers()` method:
+To add trailers to the response, add them to the multimap returned from the `trailers()` method:

-    request.response.trailers().put("Philosophy", "Solipsism");
+    request.response().trailers().add("Philosophy", "Solipsism");
-    request.response.trailers().put("Fav-Shakin-Stevens-Song", "Behind the Green Door");
+    request.response().trailers().add("Favourite-Shakin-Stevens-Song", "Behind the Green Door");

-Like headers, individual HTTP response trailers can also be written using the `putTrailer` method.
+Like headers, individual HTTP response trailers can also be written using the `putTrailer()` method.
 This allows a fluent API since calls to `putTrailer` can be chained:

-    request.response.putTrailer("Cat-Food", "Whiskas").putTrailer("Eye-Wear", "Monocle");
+    request.response().putTrailer("Cat-Food", "Whiskas").putTrailer("Eye-Wear", "Monocle");

 ### Serving files directly from disk

 If you were writing a web server, one way to serve a file from disk would be to open it as an `AsyncFile` and pump it to the HTTP response.
 Or you could load it it one go using the file system API and write that to the HTTP response.

-Alternatively, vert.x provides a method which allows you to send serve a file from disk to an HTTP response in one operation.
+Alternatively, Vert.x provides a method which allows you to send serve a file from disk to an HTTP response in one operation.
 Where supported by the underlying operating system this may result in the OS directly transferring bytes from the file to the socket without being copied through userspace at all.

-Using `sendFile` is usually more efficient for large files, but may be slower than using `readFile` to manually read the file as a buffer and write it directly to the response.
+Using `sendFile` is usually more efficient for large files, but may be slower for small files than using `readFile` to manually read the file as a buffer and write it directly to the response.

 To do this use the `sendFile` function on the HTTP response.
 Here's a simple HTTP web server that serves static files from the local `web` directory: